ToddButch71/alta3research-go-cert/README.md

 # alta3research-go-cert
 Alta3 Certification Code.
 * Objective:
-** Rank 5 photos from favorite, to least photo in the link
+- Rank 5 photos from favorite, to least photo in the link
+- Redirect to my photo website
+- link 5 photo links from my photo site each with a numerical value

 ## Getting Started